Well ever since first seeing that movie I've wanted to visit Procida island. I expected something wonderful... it turned

-Well ever since first seeing that movie I've wanted to visit Procida island.
-I expected something wonderful... it turned

 I still long for those endless summers spent here.

 My soul aches whenever I see pictures of the lemon, strawberry and peach fishermen's houses, jostling their way up the hill, above seas of a brilliant turquoise blue.

 Our friend Susanne Drewes, who kindly shared her photos with us, feels the same.
 More on her Procida here.

 The Hotel La Vigna is the hotel I really recommend.
-It is loved too by a friend of mine, Susanne Drewes, who spends every summer on the island.
+It is loved too by a friend of mine, Susanne Drewes, who spends every spring, summer and autumn on the island.
 You can read more about the hotel, Susanne's tips and the island here.

 The Santuario Santa Maria delle Grazie is the symbol of the island and the pastel yellow dome can be seen far and wide.
 Inside too the church is lovely with awesome golden ceilings.